 Needless to say, there are issues with egalitarianism and some of the assumptions held by egalitarianism but to promote full-on elitism is both ridiculous and antithetical to Islam In toto!

-Muslims need to be very careful and considerate that when studying and promoting ‘traditional Islam’ that we are not promoting one system of racial supremacy only to trade it in for another.
+Muslims need to be meticulous and considerate that when studying and promoting ‘traditional Islam’ that we are not promoting one system of racial supremacy only to trade it in for another.